futurice/windows-app-development-best-practices/README.md

 You can find the official documentation on how to use them [here](https://msdn.microsoft.com/en-us/library/mt270227.aspx).

 ##Debugging and Exceptions
-### Regularly test UWP apps with a Native Debug build
+### Regularly debug UWP apps with a .NET Native Debug build
 | #VS15 #UWP #C6

-UWP apps are compiled with .NET Native tool chain for release builds, but normal debug builds run on the .NET virtual machine.
-Virtual machine builds compile much faster and offer better debugging possibilities, while native builds offer better runtime performance.
-The catch is though, that in some (special cases) your release build might behave slightly differently.
-To find these cases as early as possible, it's a good idea to regularly test with a debug build compiled with the .NET Native tool chain.
-To make this possible you have to add a custom build configuration to you solution.
+UWP app Debug builds are JIT-compiled, while Release builds are AOT-compiled using the .NET Native tool chain.
+JIT builds compile much faster and offer better debugging experience, while native builds offer better runtime performance.
+The catch is though, that in some (special cases) your Release build might behave differently to your Debug build.
+To find these cases as early as possible, it's a good idea to regularly debug with a Debug build compiled with the .NET Native tool chain.
+To enable you to easily switch between "native debug" and other build configurations, you need to add a new solution configuration:

 1. Go to Build -> Configuration Manager
 2. Choose "Debug" as the "Active solution configuration"